tortellini-tools/action/.github/pull_request_template.md

 ## Checklist

-It is the responsibility of the author to make sure the pull request is ready to review.
+This section should be filled in by the creator of this pull request to make sure the pull request is ready to review.

 - [ ] This pull request has a descriptive title
 - [ ] Code is written according to the code quality guidelines